Massive Warm/Hot Galaxy Coronae: II. Isentropic Model: Timescales and Energetics

-In this section we address the timescales of the coronal gas.
-First, we present a model-independent upper limit for the cooling time of OVI-bearing warm/hot CGM, with the full, detailed derivation in the Appendix.
-We compare it to the halo dynamical time and show that for an observed column density of $3 \times 10^{14}$~\cmc~in a MW-sized halo, $\tcool/\tdyn \lesssim 4 $ (with a range of $3-5$ due to variations in the gas distribution).
-We then discuss the gas cooling time in our fiducial model and show that at large radii, $\tcool/\tdyn \sim 2-3$.
-Finally, we calculate the radiative losses and mass cooling rates in the corona.
+We now address the timescales and energy budget of the coronal gas.
+First, we present a {\it model-independent} upper limit for the cooling time of OVI-bearing warm/hot CGM, with the full, detailed derivation in the Appendix.
+We compare the cooling time, \tcool, to the halo dynamical time, \tdyn, and show that for an observed column density of $3 \times 10^{14}$~\cmc~in a MW-sized halo, $\tcool/\tdyn \lesssim 4 $ (with a range of $3-5$ due to variations in the gas distribution).
+In our fiducial model, we show that at large radii, $\tcool/\tdyn \sim 2-3$.
+We then calculate the radiative losses and mass cooling rates in the corona, and address the overall energy content of the corona.
+We find that there is enough energy from SMBH and SNe feedback, and from IGM accretion, to form the CGM and sustain it over $\sim 10$~Gyr.

 For ease of comparison to previous work, we adopt the expressions used by \citet{Voit17} for the (isochoric) cooling and dynamical times, given by

 where $r$ is the distance from the center of the galaxy/corona, and $M(<r)$ is the total mass enclosed within $r$.\footnote{~In \citet{FSM17} we used the isobaric cooling time, longer by a factor of $5/3$ and $\tdyn = \sqrt{r^3/GM}$, shorter by $\sqrt{2}$.
 Thus, the ratio $\tcool/\tdyn$ from \FSMII~should be scaled down by $\approx 2.35$ to compare with the values adopted here.}